 If you have Apple Health (Medicaid) and other primary health insurance

-If you or someone in your household has Apple Health (Medicaid) coverage in addition to primary private health insurance (such as Group Health or Blue Shield), changes are coming to how the Washington State Health Care Authority (HCA) provides your Apple Health coverage.
+If you or someone in your household has Apple Health (Medicaid) coverage in addition to primary private health insurance (such as Kaiser Permanente or Blue Shield), changes are coming to how the Washington State Health Care Authority (HCA) provides your Apple Health coverage.

 Beginning January 1, 2017, the agency will enroll most fee-for-service Apple Health clients who have other primary health insurance into an agency-contracted managed care organization (MCO).
 Learn what you need to do.